 Layers can be grouped in Principle by selecting them and clicking the Group button in the toolbar, or pressing Command+G. You can also group layers by dragging one row in the layer list on top of another.

 Groups in Principle are actually just Rectangle layers with some child layers.
 Groups have their own position and size regardless of their child layer's positions.
-This is how UIKit, Android, and the DOM draw and animate elements, and may be unexpected if you're used to the way groups work in programs like Photoshop and Sketch.
+This is how UIKit, Android, and the DOM draw and animate elements, and may be unexpected if you're used to the way groups work in programs like Sketch, and Figma.
 This behavior is useful to make the interactive area of a layer larger, rotate a layer around a different origin, or layer multiple animations on top of each other.